OSC/ood-documentation/source/add-jupyter/modify-submit-parameters.rst

          nodes: "<%= bc_num_slots.blank? ?
 1 : bc_num_slots.to_i %>:ppn=28"

 .. note::

+   The ``native`` attribute is an array of command line arguments that get passed at the command line.

    The ``bc_num_slots`` shown above located within the ERB syntax is the value returned from web form for "Number of nodes".
 We check if it is blank and